Sweat culture

 Underarms are biologically and socially specific: sweat glands, fabric, friction, hair, and odor chemistry meet there.

-A new product trend is also a new mood
+A product trend with a mood underneath

 Category language should stay honest